sougabriel/sougabriel-portfolio/public/docs/projects/simple-calculatorjs.md

 # Simple Calculator JS

 A simple calculator made with pure Javascript and not using `eval` function.
-On this project I learn how to use arrays methods and events like onclick.
+With this project I could learn array manipulation, mouse events methods using arrow functions, and responsive layouts using media queries of css.

+## Technologies

+ - HTML, CSS & Javascript;
+ - Git & GitHub;
+ - Visual Studio Code;

+## License

+This project is under a GPL 3.0 license.